-- Band available for students in grades 4-8.
+• Band - available for students in grades 4-8.
 This program is in cooperation with Walther Christian Academy.
-An instructor comes to the school once/week to provide private lessons. - Orchestra Private lessons are available for students starting in 1st grade.
+An instructor comes to the school once/week to provide private lessons.

+• Orchestra - Private lessons are available for students starting in 1st grade.

-AFTER-SCHOOL ACTIVITIES
+EXTRACURRICULAR & AFTER-SCHOOL ACTIVITIES

-Enrichment classes
+Enrichment Classes

 The Grace Parent Organization offers a variety of after-school enrichment classes.
-The Wednesday Principal Note and the school website contain more information about classes and schedules.
+The Wednesday School Newsletter and the school website contain more information about classes and schedules.
 Additional registration and fees will be required for these classes.
+Student Council meets during the school day and is open to 6-8 grade students.